-In my last post Real Chinese Food: Breakfast (1), I have introduced the breakfast like congee, rice wine and noodle soup.
+In my last post Chinese Breakfast (1), I have introduced the breakfast like congee, rice wine and noodle soup.
+Here are more examples of steamed buns, fried dough sticks and rice balls.

 Apart from those soup or liquid types of breakfast, we also have the wheaten food (flour-made food).
 The most common ones you will see are the steamed buns, dumplings, fried dough sticks, flat bread or food like pastry or pie (just we name them differently).